 1758 W 18th St, Chicago, IL 60608

-5 Rabanitos is the ultimate definition of Mexican food, with over 3,500 food items on the menu.
-The mouth-watering options available include a great selection of vegetarian meals, a ton of tacos selection, tortillas, and the meat dishes, done to perfection.
+5 Rabanitos is the ultimate definition of Mexican food, with an extensive menu offering over 3,500 food items on the menu.
+The mouth-watering options available include a great selection of vegetarian meals, a ton of taco selections, tortillas, and the meat dishes, done to perfection.
 The only problem with the Bring Your Bottle restaurant located in Pilsen is that all the food is really good and because of the variety of the menu, we keep going back to sample all the food options.

 3018 N Cicero Ave, Chicago, IL, 60641

 Sol De Mexico is a piece of Mexico located on the commercial stretch of Cicero in Belmont-Cragin.
 The ambiance of the casual eatery is full-blown Mexican with elegant paintings, sculptures, and Mexican decorations.
-The Mexican music played softly puts you in a good mood as you choose from the menu that changes seasonally.
+The Mexican music played softly puts you in a good mood as you choose from seasonal dishes on the menu.
 Sol De Mexico serves edible delights such as its famous lamb in an Oaxacan mole and an adobo marinated duck breast.
 The delicious, flavorful meals are prepared fresh from organically grown ingredients.

 215 W North Ave, Chicago, IL 60610, United States